Recalibrating binary probabilistic classifiers: Approaches to recalibration

-Note that recalibration of $\eta_P$ to a target prior $q$ under the assumption of FJS works for arbritrary target feature distributions $Q(X)$.
+Note that recalibration of $\eta_P(X)$ to a target prior probability $q$ under the assumption of FJS works for arbritrary target feature distributions $Q(X)$.
 This is in stark contrast to recalibration under the assumption of label shift which only works when assuming that $Q(X)$ is given by \eqref{eq:mixture}.
-However, recalibration under the label shift assumption entails $AUC_{\eta_Q(X)} = AUC_{\eta_P(X)}$.
-The example in Section~\ref{se:examples} below shows that AUC preservation is not in general true for recalibration under an FJS assumption.
+However, by Proposition~\ref{pr:AUC} recalibration under the label shift assumption entails $AUC_{\eta_Q(X)} = AUC_{\eta_P(X)}$.
+The example in Section~\ref{se:examples} below shows that AUC preservation is not in general true for recalibration under the FJS assumption.